-Davies left after a May gig in Minnesota, according to Thomas M. Kitts' book Ray Davies: Not Like Everybody Else, Davies left after the band's May 23 gig in Minnesota, booking a brief session to change "Coca-Cola" to "cherry cola"; unfortunately, he wasn't able to get the performance he wanted, and had to return to the States so he could make it in time for a show in Chicago – after which, he flew back to London and took another pass at it, finally ending up with a finished version that met his liking and passed muster with the BBC.
+Davies left after a May gig in Minnesota, according to Thomas M. Kitts' book Ray Davies: Not Like Everybody Else, booking a brief session to change "Coca-Cola" to "cherry cola."
+Unfortunately, he wasn't able to get the performance he wanted, and had to return to the States so he could make it in time for a show in Chicago – after which, he flew back to London on June 3, 1970 and took another pass at it, finally ending up with a finished version that met his liking and passed muster with the BBC.

 All that effort ended up being worth it in the end: "Lola" was a massive worldwide hit that saw the upper reaches of the charts all over Europe and broke the Top 10 in the U.S., and its success afforded the Kinks a level of creative control and financial comfort that helped pave the way for some of their most ambitious works.
 These days, of course, recording an overdub is as simple as emailing someone an audio file, which is a heck of a lot cheaper but nowhere near as cool.